Peckham: Culture and identity

 Peckham has never been an administrative district, or a single ecclesiastical parish in its own right, but it developed a strong sense of identity in the 19th century when Rye Lane was one of the most important shopping streets in south London.
 The area is identified in the London Plan as one of 35 major centres in Greater London.

 The area known as Peckham covers a large area of south London and takes in many diverse communities.
 The British Nigerian community forms a sizeable component of the population of the area, with the area being dubbed "Little Lagos" as a result.
 As of 2011, the whole Peckham area had a Nigerian-born population of 5,250 people.

 A traditional London working class community now coexists with communities that have their origins in the Caribbean, China, India, Ghana, Zimbabwe, Nigeria, Somalia, Pakistan, Bangladesh, Turkey, Eastern Europe and Vietnam.
 As well as these communities there has been a steady gentrification of some of the areas in the south of Peckham and this has meant an influx of cafés, wine bars, niche shops and artists' studios.

 Ethnicity

 Peckham is one of the most ethnically diverse areas of the UK.
-These are the statistics for the ethnic groups in the Peckham ward according to the 2011 Census.
+These are the 2011 statistics for the ethnic groups in the Peckham ward.
 This ward is about one-fifth of the place called Peckham, and not representative of the ethnic and cultural distribution in the other four wards.